-Covance will designate an independent Study Monitor who will be responsible for monitoring this clinical study.
+Syneos Health will designate a Blinded Study Monitor and an Unblinded Study Monitor who will be responsible for monitoring this clinical study.
 The Study Monitor will monitor the study conduct, eCRF and source documentation completion and retention, and accurate study drug accountability.
 To this end, the Study Monitor will visit the study site at suitable intervals and be in frequent contact through verbal and written communication.
 It is essential that the Study Monitor has access to all documents, related to the study and the individual participants, at any time these are requested.
 In turn, the Study Monitor will adhere to all requirements for subject confidentiality as outlined in the ICF.
 The Investigator and Investigator's staff will be expected to cooperate with the Study Monitor, to be available during a portion of the monitoring visit to answer questions, and to provide any missing information.